 Other finance-related initiatives in the region are the Asian Bond Markets Initiative (ABMI) and payment versus payment (PvP) links.
 ABMI is an initiative pursued by the ASEAN+3 economies (10 ASEAN members plus China, Japan, and Korea) to foster the development of local currency bond markets to enable better utilization of Asian savings for Asian investments.
-Currently, ABMI focuses on various initiatives in the following four taskforces: promoting issuance of local currency-denominated bonds, facilitating the demand of local currency-denominated bonds, facilitating the demand of local currency-denominated bonds, and improving related infrastructure for the bond markets.
+Currently, ABMI focuses on various initiatives in the following four taskforces: promoting issuance of local currency-denominated bonds, facilitating the demand of local currency-denominated bonds, improving the regulatory framework, and improving related infrastructure for the bond markets.